8 Ways to Spring Clean Your Finances

 3. Define financial goals

 Your eyes may gloss over at the numbers and nitty-gritty of creating a budget.
 And without linking your budget to your hopes, dreams, and desires, managing your money might feel less meaningful.
-Sit down and

 Another question to ask yourself: What is "enough" for you?
 What kind of lifestyle would you like to achieve to feel comfortable and happy?
+Jot it down.
+Create a vision board, which is a way to help you manifest your money.
+Honing in on these things for yourself will give your savings and debt payoff goals greater purpose.

 4. Review your credit report

 Credit enhances your purchasing power as a consumer.
-And if used responsibility, it can help you enhance your life and have access to opportunities you wouldn't have otherwise.
+And if used conscientiously, it can help you enhance your life and have access to opportunities you wouldn't have otherwise.
 For instance, buying a home, getting a car, or or sending your kids off to college.

 To get approved for the most favorable rates and terms on a loan or credit card, you'll want to have the strongest score possible.
-And on top of practicing good habits, such as making on-time payments, having a diverse mix of credit, and perhaps signing up for a
+The average credit score is 715, in 2024 per data from Experian.

-www.annualcreditreport.com.
+You can review your credit report for free by requesting a credit report at www.annualcreditreport.com.
 Typically you can get one free copy per year from each of the three major credit bureaus—Equifax, Experian, and TransUnion.
-But the good news is that since the pandemic, free weekly reports are available and have been
+These are now available weekly.

 5. Assess your debt